nishantheory/Invincible-ni/README.md

 - 👋 Hi, I’m @Invincible-ni - Adki Nishanth.
-- 🌱 I’m currently pursuing M.Tech (Master of Technology) in Computer Science at JNTUH Hyderabad.
+- 🌱 Currently pursuing M.Tech (Master of Technology) in Computer Science at JNTUH Hyderabad.
 - 📫 How to reach me :- invinciblenishanth@gmail.com

 <!---